 Every person will have different results.
 It’s a very common misconception that these types of services are semi-permanent, but this isn’t the case.
 Sometimes the tattoo will completely fade away, and other times it won’t.
 What it will do is gradually fade over time.
 It’s impossible to predict how quickly your brows will fade, even if the technique is near perfect.
 Your skin’s natural exfoliation, your skincare routine, and your lifestyle play a significant role in the longevity of your brows.
 I recommend maintenance touch ups about once a year.

 Does it hurt?

 I use two kinds of numbing agents (5% lidocaine) throughout the procedure to ensure that you’re as comfortable as possible.
 Unfortunately, I cannot predict how well your skin will respond to the lidocaine.
-This is tattooing so some level of discomfort can be expected.

 What is the process like?

 This is a two-session procedure.
 The first session will include a thorough consultation, brow design, and tattooing.
 To design the brows, I use your facial features, bone structure, and natural brow shape.
 I won’t tattoo you until you’re 100% confident and comfortable with the shape!
 After about 2 months, you come back for a touch up to address any fading and shape or color adjustments if necessary.
 Please keep in mind that no two brows will ever match perfectly!
 Our bone structure and facial features are asymmetrical, as well as our brows.
 I can match them as closely as possible, but perfection is not my style of work.
 I believe that it’s the small imperfections that make us look most natural and beautiful.

 General aftercare is to keep them clean and as dry as possible between cleanings.
 In depth aftercare instructions are given at your first appointment.
 Here is a day by day breakdown of what to expect:

 Day of: Tender, red, slightly swollen.
 Brows may appear auburn.